helix-editor/helix/helix-web/README.md

 * Emojis cause glitches, maybe an encoding issue.
 * UI behavior on mobile is broken; mobile usability is not a goal but this may indicate issues nonetheless.
+* Some shortcuts are shadowed by the browser (e.g. Ctrl-w), other defaults could be used.

 ## How does it work